-A high-quality transit system is expected along the Route 7 corridor.
+A Bus Rapid Transit system is expected along the Route 7 corridor.
 Provisions for this transit system, such as appropriately sized bus bays and shelters, should be accommodated along Route 7 and adjacent to the WMATA Metrorail station entrance.
 Standards for transit-serving infrastructure should be reviewed with FCDOT's Transit Services Division during the entitlement process for individual developments.